 Scotland elects 59 of the 650 seats in the UK parliament at Westminster.
 The most recent election to the UK parliament took place on the 12th of December 2019.
 The Conservatives were the largest party across the UK as a whole, forming a majority government.
 The current distribution of the Scottish seats is:

 The currently listed Independent MP is Margaret Ferrier (Rutherglen and Hamilton West), who was elected as an SNP MP.
 She had the whip withdrawn following a breach of COVID rules.

 Both Alba MPs were originally elected as SNP – Kenny MacAskill (East Lothian) and Neale Hanvey (Kirkcaldy and Cowdenbeath).

-Elections to the UK Parliament are conducted via First Past the Post (FPTP).
+Elections to the UK Parliament are conducted via the non-proportional First Past the Post (FPTP).
 Most voters will be familiar with how FPTP works.
 Scotland is divided into 59 constituencies each containing a roughly equal number of voters.
 Voters cast their ballot for a single candidate, and the candidate that wins the most votes wins the single seat available.

 The current boundaries for the Scottish constituencies in the UK Parliament are shown below.
 Detailed constituency maps are available here.

 These boundaries have been in place since 2005, as all attempts to re-drawn UK Parliament constituencies since 2010 have failed.
 In theory, yet another Boundary Review should report before the next UK General Election and finally update these boundaries.